MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-custom.md

 * Combination chart
 * Stacked bar chart

-You can configure a chart type to present state, performance and alert data.
+You can configure a chart type to present state, performance, and alert data.
 For each example below, alerts from the Windows Computer group are returned for any severity, matching specific resolution states.

 ### Bar chart
 The following HTML code demonstrates rendering a bar chart with alert data.